 But one of the secrets of the health and wellness space is that the studies you would need to turn someone’s data directly into the “right” answer for them don’t exist because most research falls into one of two traps.
 Twenty- or fifty-person clinical trials make up the vast majority of studies, but those aren’t big enough to identify sub-groups and understand how they react differently.
 Then there are non-experimental studies that look at the population to see the correlation between what people say they do and their outcomes, but those fail to have enough granularity to explain what’s causing what.

-We can solve this at a small scale by running individuals through their own experiments to find their optimal plan, but to build a digital coach to guide you through this at a large scale, you’d need a new type of data set.
+We can solve this at a small scale by running people through their own experiments to find their optimal plan but to build a digital coach to guide you through this at a large scale, you’d need a new type of data set.
 Instead of one experiment per person in a typical clinical trial, you’d want dozens.
 Instead of 50 people, you’d want 5,000; instead of a few data points per person, you’d want hundreds or thousands.

 The breakthrough came when I realized that the coaching business I’d built prior to Fount was already collecting this data!
 I’d been running these concierge programs for individuals where we were compiling data on 20+ experiments per person, with monthly bloodwork, weekly coaching check-ins, daily wearable data, and self-report.
 By founding a company to scale up this approach, we could not only help a lot more people in the concierge-style program, but we could also create the data set to build AI coaches and make available to millions of people what was once limited to small groups of people with significant resources.